 3. Sword & Sorcery – a welcome return to the painting table during the summer holidays, and I also picked up the Arcane Portal quest books.
 Then there was a great new kickstarter at the end of the year providing a new storyline and content.
 Interest and excitement for this game increased as the year unfolded.

 4. Shadows over Hammerhal – new white dwarf quests early this year saw this back on my painting table to try and complete the set.
 I also purchased a foam insert and painted a skaven warband for a new dungeon style using the new chaos adversary cards.
-Undead nighthaunt rules were available in white dwarf July 2018, but with the release of Blackstone Fortress its days on this annual list may be over as future new official content is unlikely.
+Undead nighthaunt rules were published in the July white dwarf, but with release of Blackstone Fortress means its days on this annual list may be over as future new content is unlikely.

 5. Descent 2nd Edition– a regular place on the year end list, i painted the Stewards of the Secret heroes and monsters expansion, and still play the occasional game using the Road to Legend app.
 It has become a Christmas tradition to add something new, and this year brings me the long overdue Manor of Ravens expansion, plus the Belthir lieutenant due to the long awaited new campaign released in December.

-8. Too Many Bones – the arrival of Undertow and other expansions continued my interest and increased its gaming time against strong rivals.
-It is now a treasured collection for me with some of the best components of any game not featuring models.
+8. Too Many Bones – the arrival of Undertow and other expansions continued my interest but its gaming time remains light against strong rivals.
+However it is now a treasured collection for me with some of the best components of any game not featuring models.
 New story cards and monsters were great to add in.